bioidiap/bob.extension/doc/guide.rst

 Modify all required files to setup your own package name, description and dependencies.
 Start adding files to your library (or libraries) and, if you wish, make this package available in a place with public access to make your research public.
-We recommend using Github.
+We recommend using GitHub.
 Optionally, `drop-us a message
 <https://groups.google.com/d/forum/bob-devel>`_ talking about the availability
 of this package so we can add it to the growing list of `Satellite Packages`_.